francisfjin/geospatial-classif/README.md

-# Socioeconomic Mobility on a Community-level in the United States
+# Socioeconomic Mobility on a Community-level in the US

 ## Problem